Way back in The Old Days over at Tom's other job, occasionally they'd invite us all out to restaurants for lovely dinners.

 And I'd even catch my new self stepping outside of my old self, so to speak, and relaxing, letting the peace of God within me take over so that I could converse with people and make them feel comfortable.
-And oh, how God loves it when we come out from behind our self-built walls--and instead--just be who He created us to be, with His spirit shining through like crystal, not blackened by walls.
+And oh, how God loves it when we come out from behind our self-built walls.

-Well, I mentioned to you on Sunday that we had a fancy-schmancy dinner coming up on Tuesday evening, a dinner with our financial guy (who's an extremely pleasant young man with a lovely wife and three beautiful children--the latter of whom I've seen only by way of the family Christmas card) and another businessman connected to the financial world, plus, four other clients (who ended up being just two, since the others, regrettably, couldn't make it).
+Well, I mentioned to you on Sunday that we had a fancy-schmancy dinner coming up on Tuesday evening, a dinner with our financial guy (who's an extremely pleasant young man and another businessman connected to the financial world, plus, four other clients.

-Well.
-All day Sunday and Monday I caught myself dreading that dinner just like the ones from The Old Days, dreading it way more than a dentist visit, even.
+All day Sunday and Monday I caught myself dreading that dinner just like the ones from The Old Days.
 Good grief.
-I kept lecturing myself to knock-off the dread and I reminded myself repeatedly of how each fancy dinner from previous times ended up being a Good Thing.
-And I even would repeat the name of Jesus when that dread would rise up because, for me, that name fixes lots of things going wrong inside my head.
-Just sayin'.
+I kept lecturing myself to knock-off the dread, reminding myself of how fancy dinners from before ended up being Good Things.
+And I even would repeat the name of Jesus when that dread would rise up.

 Wow.
 So Tuesday was a better day, way less dread-stuffed, (though there were a few "Jesus, Jesus, Jesus's" whispered).